Sports, Fall, Hockey, Women's Hockey

 The Badgers continued to generate consistent offensive pressure and gave the Eagles little time and space.
 The Eagles found themselves shorthanded with a minute remaining in the first period after a delay of game penalty from Sammy Taber.

-BC was able to kill the first penalty and get out of the first period down one goal.
-But the shot count after the first period was 21 to six, favoring the Badgers.
+BC killed the first penalty and escaped the first period down one goal.
+But the shot count after the first period was 21–6, favoring the Badgers.

 The second period is when things really started to unravel for BC.
 The Eagles found themselves shorthanded once again after an interference call against Alanna Devlin.
 This time, the Badgers capitalized on the advantage.
 Caroline Harvey ripped a shot that went top shelf to extend Wisconsin’s lead.

-Things continued to spiral for the Eagles as the Badgers scored two more goals in a matter of three minutes.
+The game continued to spiral for the Eagles as the Badgers scored two more goals in three minutes.
 A passing play between Wisconsin’s Katie Kotlowski, Casey O’Brien, and Kirsten Simms led to a goal on a 2-on-1 that gave the Badgers a 5–0 lead.
 They were able to extend the lead to six before the end of the second period with a goal from O’Brien.

 October 6, 2024